MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

 ## Hazards

-Now, we can start applying from the toolbox.
+Now that we have a system under consideration, we can start applying from the toolbox.
 First up, the identification of hazards.

-A *hazard* is anything that, under a certain event, produces an accident, a loss, something going wrong that you'd really rather didn't.
-Some of these are always present but not helpful to include in a list intended to mitigate them.
+A *hazard* is anything that, together with a certain set of other events, produces an accident, a loss, something going wrong that you'd really rather didn't.
+Some of these are always present but not helpful to include in a list intended to mitigate the effects of the ones we can control most.[^11]
-(being outside comes with the small-but-present risk of being mauled by a bear)

-The things that fall into this in our context are what are typically considered *symptoms*, things like:
+The things that fall into this for our interest, are what are typically considered *symptoms* of something else, things like:

 - Poor sleep or insomnia,
 - Insufficient/bad/excessive eating,
-- Substance-based coping (drinking, smoking, weed, etc)
+- Substance-based coping, like alcohol, nicotine, weed, etc,[^12]
+- Chronic fatigue,
+- Ennui.

-It should be pointed out that all these are not harmful for themselves.
+It should be pointed out that all these are not harmful or direct problems for themselves.
+They tend to be harbingers, signs of other things.
 They may be not fun to go through, not exactly wonderful to experience, but only in the most extreme forms do they do acute harm by themselves.
-Substance-based coping *still achieves its main goal*, coping with the broader context in life.

 However, all of them open up the possibility of things going more wrong than if they were not present.
 Lack of sleep produces lapses in attention and cognitive capacity that can be mostly fine, but deadly when combined with driving a car.
-Smoking is a fine coping mechanism for stress until your lung capacity matters, or you develop cancer from continued exposure.
+Chronic fatigue is survivable but degrades the joy you find in life, making other things most likely to land worse, or cause spiralling.

-This increased potential for things going wrong is why we want to keep an eye out for them: If we can avoid these being present in our life, less things have a possibility of causing an unacceptable loss, and so less things will go acutely wrong. (or, in the parlance these principles are nicked from, cause an accident)
+This increased potential for things going wrong is why we want to keep an eye out for them: If we can avoid these being present in our life, less things have a possibility of causing an unacceptable loss, and so less things will go acutely wrong.

 ## Incident Analyses